ollieOsh/music_history-NSS/README.md

-music history project spanning the course of frontend development course at NSS
+music history project spanning the length of frontend development course at NSS